GoogleChrome/web.dev/src/site/content/en/blog/deprecating-excalidraw-electron/index.md

 To this day, the initial goal set by [@vjeux](https://github.com/vjeux), that is, to submit Excalidraw to the various app stores, has not been reached yet.
 Honestly, no one has even started the submission process to any of the stores.
 But why is that?
-Before I try to provide an answer, let me quickly look at Electron, the platform.
+Before I answer, let's look at Electron, the platform.

 ## What is Electron?